ErinaTheDummy/SwordToShield/Character_Creation/Classes/Inventor.md

 Crafting Cost: 250 scrap
 Requirements: N/A
 Description:
 You place some kind of logical device on this invention which causes it to trigger autonomously in a specific circumstance.
-You must define this circumstance when you apply this augment.
+You must define this circumstance when you apply this modific.
 The trigger may be complex, relying on sound, sight, or a combination of both.
 When the conditions to trigger are met the invention activates, consuming charges or ammo as normal.
 ```

 ### Power Sources